rolench/Magnanelli-MarineDebrisClassification-project/marineDebrisClassification/README.md

 This project aims to detect marine debris using satellite imagery from [Sentinel Hub](https://www.sentinel-hub.com/) services and [MARIDA](https://github.com/marine-debris/marine-debris.github.io) dataset.
 MARIDA dataset is based on Sentinel-2 satellite images.
 Here we just consider the ground-truth data (Class and Confidence).
 Satellite data are extracted directly thanks to [eo-learn](https://eo-learn.readthedocs.io/en/latest/index.html) library.
-We build a Random Forest classifier that performs really well, reaching 0.94 as f1_macro score.
+We build a Random Forest classifier that performs pretty well, reaching 0.94 as f1_macro score.
 We also trained the same model with Water Superclass, aggregating some of MARIDA classes into Marine Water, achieving the score of 0.97.

 ## Contents